 Distribution Risk.
-As part of the Fund's investment objective, the Fund seeks to provide current monthly income.
-There is no assurance that the Fund will make a distribution in any given month.
+As part of the Fund's investment objective, the Fund seeks to provide current income on a monthly or more frequent basis.
+There is no assurance that the Fund will make a distribution in any given week or month.
 If the Fund does make distributions, the amounts of such distributions will likely vary greatly from one distribution to the next.
-Additionally, monthly distributions, if any, may consist of returns of capital, which would decrease the Fund's NAV and trading price over time.
+Additionally, monthly or more frequent distributions, if any, may consist of returns of capital, which would decrease the Fund's NAV and trading price over time.
 As a result, an investor may suffer significant losses to their investment.